apiato/documentation/docs/miscellaneous/tasks-scheduling.md

 title: Tasks Scheduling
 ---

-Tasks Scheduler:

-* is a script executor program, such as "Cron Job".
-(Cron Job is a time-based scripts scheduler in Unix-like computer operating systems).
+* Tasks Scheduler is a script executor program, such as "Cron Job".
+(Cron Job is a time-based script scheduler in Unix-like computer operating systems).
-* its role is to schedule the execution of CLI Commands "Artisan Commands", periodically at fixed times, dates, or intervals.
+* Tasks Scheduler role is to schedule the execution of CLI Commands "Artisan Commands", periodically at fixed times, dates, or intervals.
 * Laravel has a wrapper around the "Cron Job" called the Laravel scheduler.
-This allows the framework to schedule class like and Artisan Commands, Queued Jobs in addition to  custom Shell Commands, to run later.
+This allows the framework to schedule Artisan Commands and Queued Jobs in addition to custom Shell Commands, to run later.

-Below is a quick guide for how to schedule some scripts execution such as (custom Shell Commands, Laravel Commands, Laravel [Jobs](https://laravel.com/docs/queues), and other classes), in order to run at specific intervals or dates.
+Below is a quick guide for how to schedule some script execution such as (custom Shell Commands, Laravel Commands, Laravel [Jobs](https://laravel.com/docs/queues), and other classes), in order to run at specific intervals or dates.

 ### Server Setup